-Braintree has been assessed according to the American Institute of Certified Public Accountants (AICPA) standards and received a State of Standards for Attestation Engagements -18 (SSAE-18) System and Organization Controls (SOC)-2 report.
-Review of the Braintree assessments is the responsibility of PCI.
-The FAA only receives confirmation of payment and does not process or receive any other payment related data.
+Braintree, a division of PayPal, is PSI's chosen payment processor.
+Braintree undergoes an annual assessment by a qualified security assessor (QSA) to ensure its compliance with the security standards for payment processors established by the PCI Security Standards Council14.
+Additionally, Braintree has been assessed according to the American Institute of Certified Public Accountants (AICPA)15 standards and received a State of Standards for Attestation Engagements -18 (SSAE-18) System and Organization Controls (SOC)-2 report.
+16PCI is responsible for reviewing the Braintree assessments.
+The FAA only receives confirmation of payment and does not process or receive any other payment-related data.